Recurrent Glimpse-based Decoder for Detection with Transformer: Recurrent Glimpse-based Decoder

 \subsection{Glimpse-based Decoder}

 During the $i$-th processing stage, the glimpse-based decoder collects visual features from areas around the detected bounding boxes $O_{box}(i-1)$ from the previous stage.
-It then performs cross-attention to investigate the relations between the collected visual features and previous attention outputs and compute translated glimpse features $H_g(i)$ of current stage.
+It then performs cross-attention to model the relations between the collected features and previous attention outputs and compute translated glimpse features $H_g(i)$ of current stage.

-In particular, we denote the extracted visual features as $V(i)$ for the $i$-th stage, terming as the glimpse feature{ .
-Then, }we translate it according to the previous attention outputs into a refined attention modeling outputs for detection.
-Multi-head cross-attention is applied to fulfill the { translation, \ie},
+In particular, we denote the extracted visual features as $V(i)$ for the $i$-th stage, terming as the glimpse feature.
+Then, we translate it according to the previous attention outputs into a refined attention modeling outputs for detection.
+Multi-head cross-attention is applied to fulfill the translation, \ie,

 Note that we use the attention outputs from the last layer of the decoder in original DETR to define $H_{dec}(0)$.
 It is also worth mentioning that either the $V(i)$ or the $H_{dec}(i-1)$ can be used as the query in $\mathcal{A}$.
 Both settings can correlate glimpse features with previous attention outputs properly and can all improve the training of DETR.
-We simply found that above formulation achieves better performance, showing that this setting is more effective for optimizing the attention modeling in DETR.
+We simply found that above formulation achieves 0.5 point higher in AP on COCO dataset\cite{lin2014microsoft}.

-{ To extract} the glimpse features $V(i)$, we perform the following operation based on $O_{box}(i-1)$:
+To extract the glimpse features $V(i)$, we perform the following operation based on $O_{box}(i-1)$:

 where the function $f_{ext}$ represents the feature extraction operation, $R$ represents the RoI computation, and $\alpha(i)$ a scalar factor.
 In particular, the function $R$ computes RoIs by enlarging the areas of bounding boxes detected by $O_{box}(i-1)$ with a factor of $\alpha$.
 Then, we use the RoIAlign\cite{he2017mask} technique to implement $f_{ext}$.
 The symbol $X$ here represents the features obtained with the backbone network.